relvaner/actor4j-core/Readme.md

 This framework is released under an open source Apache 2.0 license.

 ## Publications ##
-D. A. Bauer and J. Mäkiö, “Actor4j: A Software Framework for the Actor Model Focusing on the Optimization of Message Passing,” AICT 2018: The Fourteenth Advanced International Conference on Telecommunications, IARIA, 2018, [Online].
-Available from: http://www.thinkmind.org/download.php?articleid=aict_2018_8_10_10087 [retrieved: August, 2018]
+D. A. Bauer and J. Mäkiö, “Actor4j: A Software Framework for the Actor Model Focusing on the Optimization of Message Passing,” AICT 2018: The Fourteenth Advanced International Conference on Telecommunications, IARIA, Barcelona, Spain 2018, pp. 125-134, [Online].
+Available from: http://www.thinkmind.org/download.php?articleid=aict_2018_8_10_10087

-D. A. Bauer and J. Mäkiö, "Hybrid Cloud – Architecture for Administration Shells with RAMI4.0 Using Actor4j," 2019 IEEE 17th International Conference on Industrial Informatics (INDIN), Helsinki-Espoo, 2019, Accepted: 3.
-May 2019.
+D. A. Bauer and J. Mäkiö, "Hybrid Cloud – Architecture for Administration Shells with RAMI4.0 Using Actor4j," 2019 IEEE 17th International Conference on Industrial Informatics (INDIN), Helsinki, Finland 2019, pp. 79-86, [Online].
+Available from: https://doi.org/10.1109/INDIN41052.2019.8972075

 ## Announcement ##
 This software framework is currently under an prototype state.